 If you feel you may have ADD/ADHD or a specific learning disability, you can contact the DAC to discuss possible referral resources.

 UW-Platteville does NOT provide diagnostic assessment of specific learning disabilities.
-UW-Platteville Counseling Services does provide a limited number of ADHD/ADD assessments for a fee.
+UW-Platteville Counseling Services provides ADHD screenings and referrals to community providers for further evaluation if needed.
 Please contact them directly to learn more.

 If you are diagnosed, you will need to submit documentation to the DAC for review.
 If the provided documentation meets the UW-Platteville documentation guidelines, you will be contacted by a disability specialist to schedule an appointment.